ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

    $ guestunmount /mnt
    ```

-9. Edit the `fstab` file to automount and be persistent across reboot.
+9. Edit the `fstab` file to automount and be persistent across restart.

 ### Windows systems
 {: #step-6-windows-systems}